 Looking for some expert advice on how to move to the USA as a British citizen?
-This blog has exactly what you’re looking for.
-Learn about everything from essential steps to visas.
+This blog has exactly what you’re looking for, examining every stage of emigrating to America.
+Learn about everything you need to know about moving to America from the UK – from essential steps to visas.

 This probably isn’t going to shock many readers, but the USA is the second most popular country for UK emigration, beaten only by Australia.
 It isn’t exactly difficult to see why.

 The culture is different, yet similar.
 The language has its quirks, sure, but it is English, no doubt about it.
 It’s an affluent country full of great prospects and it has every climate you could ever want — from mountains and lakes to golden beaches and scorching summer nights.
 There’s no doubt why so many people want to emigrate to the USA, but that doesn’t mean that it’s a walk in the park.

 The Land of the Free beckons to thousands of Brits each year yet, with many more dreaming of making that journey across the pond.
 As relocation specialists, we are often asked about how to move to the USA from the UK.
 Here’s our advice on how to immigrate to the USA:

 There is no simple solution for how to move to the USA.
 Acquiring the correct visa for you is vital, so if you’re looking to move to the USA from the UK we recommend doing research into the different visa categories and types.
 To ensure you have gotten everything right, we recommend finding an international relocation company to go through all the necessary checks with you.
 We have put together our top tips and areas of advice for emigrating to America below.

 Sorting the Essentials